microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 ![Create Dashboard.](media/Create-Dashboard.png)

-18. **Name** the dashboard ‘Engagement Accelerators Dashboard’ and **click** “create”.
+18. **Name** the dashboard 'Engagement Accelerators Dashboard' and **click** “create”.
-19. This new dashboard will appear in the Dashboard section (of the Power BI workspace).
+19. This new Dashboard will appear in the Dashboard section (of the Power BI workspace).

 ![Create Dashboard further steps.](media/Create-Dashboard1.png)